Mango Magic Tropical Smoothie Recipe

 How to make a mango tropical smoothie bowl?

-To make this smoothie in a bowl, blend all the ingredients and pour it into a bowl.
+To make this smoothie in a bowl, blend all the ingredients, then pour into a bowl.
 Top with your favorite fruits, nuts, and seeds.
 I like to top mine with mangoes, bananas, strawberries, raspberries, blueberries, chia seeds, and shredded coconut.
 You can use any toppings you like, though!

 Storage Suggestions